The Haunting of Hill House – Shirley Jackson

 Mrs Dalloway – Virginia Woolf

 If you haven't yet done yourself the favor of reading Virginia Woolf, start here.
-Her highly experimental modernist novels are always a fascinating push against narrative drive, what seems logical is rendered irrelevant and the dreamy, evocative prose glimmers with thought.
+Her highly experimental modernist novels are always a fascinating push against narrative drive, what seems logical is rendered irrelevant and here her dreamy prose glimmers with thought.
 Hidden within her cinematic vision are stunning critiques on war trauma, capitalism, classism, and gender.
 Strange and superb.

 Selected Poems – Paul Celan